qwan530/Banner-Stimulator/README.md

 As a user, I want to be able to save my banner to file.

 As a user, I want to be able to be able to load my banner from file

+## Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by clicking the button labelled "Modify the characters", then choose "add" option, or "delete" option.
+- You can generate the second required event related to adding Xs to a Y by clicking the button labelled "View the
+- characters".
+- You can locate my visual component by the icon of messages displayed.
+- You can save the state of my application by the button labelled "save".
+- You can reload the state of my application by the button labelled "load".